 raises security issues and should be avoided.

-Change location into the data directory and check the ownership
+Change location to the data directory and check the ownership of

-of the data directory and its contents to make sure the server
+the data directory and its contents to make sure the server has

 /usr/local/mysql/var, use this command:

 If the data directory or its files or subdirectories are not

 owned by the login account that you use for running the server,

 change their ownership to that account.
 If the account is named